home-assistant/home-assistant.io/source/_integrations/mazda.markdown

 - Turn on hazard lights (lights will flash briefly and then then turn off)
 - Turn off hazard lights (if they have been manually turned on from inside the vehicle - lights will turn back on if a door is opened)

-Additionally, the following button entities are available for electric vehicles:
+Additionally, the following button entity is available for electric vehicles:
-- Start charging
-- Stop charging
 - Refresh vehicle status (only refreshes electric vehicle related information)

 ### Sensor